Dr Min Yan

 - M Yan, ‘Lessons from the Evolution of Corporations and Shareholder Rights in China’ Columbia Law School’s Blog on Corporations and the Capital Markets available at http://clsbluesky.law.columbia.edu/2017/11/24/lessons-from-the-evolution-of-corporations-and-shareholder-rights-in-china/

-Dr Yan welcomes prospective PhD students who would like to do research in a broad area of corporate law and corproate governance.
+Dr Yan welcomes prospective PhD students who would like to do research in a broad area of corporate law, corporate governance and corporate responsibility.
 Students with law and economics background are particularly welcome to apply.
 For an informal discussion, please send your resume and research proposal to the above email address.